Hardinge Park: Suburban Rail Terminal

-The park has not been well maintained by the government and is in a state of neglect.
-It was recently being used as a land fill and garbage dump by the municipal corporation.
-Bihar Government plans to redevelop the park as a model park.
-The plan includes recreational facilities like toy train, musical fountains and a small boating space.
-Sporting facilities in its adjoining open area is also on the plan.
+The park was not well maintained by the government and was in a state of neglect.
+It was being used as a land fill and garbage dump by the Patna Municipal corporation since years.
+The Bihar government driven by High Court directives, redeveloped the space to convert the former landfill into a modern public park.
+The renovated park includes landscaped green areas, a jogging track, musical fountains, and a small boating area.

-Indian Railways is going to build four platforms on the Hardinge Park side of Patna junction to facilitate smooth running of mainline-electric-multiple-unit (MEMU) trains.
+Indian Railways is also going to build four platforms on the Hardinge Park side of Patna junction to facilitate smooth running of mainline-electric-multiple-unit (MEMU) trains.
 There will be two pairs of double-discharge (DD) platform.
 Indian Railways has proposed to terminate and originate all its local passenger trains from the DD platforms.
 Indian Railways got around 4.8 acre of land on Hardinge Road from Bihar government in lieu of the 7 km long Patna–Digha Ghat line land it offered to the latter for the construction of R-Block-Digha Road.